azat-co/practicalnode/chapter5/chapter5.md

 ## Easy and Proper Installation of MongoDB

-The following steps are better suited for Mac OS X/Linux–based systems, but with some modifications they can be used for Windows systems as well (i.e., `$PATH` variable, or the slashes).
-Next, we look at MongoDB installation from the official package, as well as using HomeBrew for Mac OS X users (recommended) .
+The following steps are better suited for macOS/Linux–based systems, but with some modifications they can be used for Windows systems as well (i.e., `$PATH` variable, or the slashes).
+Next, we look at MongoDB installation from the official package, as well as using HomeBrew for macOS users (recommended) .
 For non-Mac users, there are [many other ways to install](http://docs.mongodb.org/manual/installation/) (<http://docs.mongodb.org/manual/installation/>).

-The HomeBrew installation is recommended and is the easiest path (assuming Mac OS X users have `brew` installed already, which was covered in Chapter 1): `$ brew install mongodb`.
+The HomeBrew installation is recommended and is the easiest path (assuming macOS users have `brew` installed already, which was covered in Chapter 1): `$ brew install mongodb`.
 If this doesn&#39;t work, try the manual path described later./).

 MongoDB can be downloaded at <http://www.mongodb.org/downloads>.
 For the latest Apple laptops, such as MacBook Air, select the OS X 64-bit version.
 The owners of older Macs should browse the link <http://dl.mongodb.org/dl/osx/i386>.